Just looking for the printable daycare daily report template? Get it here.

-Digitize Your Daycare Daily Report Sheets with Procare Solutions
+Digitize Your Daycare Daily Report Templates with Procare

 Sending parents detailed, fun daily reports can be as simple as the touch of a button.
 Procare’s easy-to-use parent engagement app will help you keep parents up-to-date in real time with photos and videos, track developmental milestones, and share your curriculum.
 With easy two-way communication, parents will feel like they’re right there with their child.